 Labyrinthitis doesn't cause neurological symptoms such as severe headache, speech problems, or loss of arm or leg movement.

 How is labyrinthitis diagnosed?

 Your healthcare provider will ask about your health history.
 You may also have a physical exam.
 This may include hearing and balance tests.
 It will also include an exam of your nervous system.
 Many neurological and other health conditions can cause dizziness and vertigo.
-Your healthcare provider may need to rule these out.
+Your provider may need to rule these out.

 There are no tests for labyrinthitis.
 But your provider may have you take an imaging test.
 This can help to rule out other causes of your symptoms, such as stroke.

 - MRI.
 This is done to rule out stroke.